-As with many things that cost a lot of money, matsutake have developed a bit of a reputation for being coveted.
-Commercial pickers scour our national forests in the Pacific Northwest each year in the fall looking for them, and matsutake patches are closely held secrets.
-There are numerous reports of people hiding out on trails robbing commercial pickers at gunpoint, and other, much scarier tales.
+Commercial pickers roam pine forests in the Pacific Northwest each fall on the hunt for them, and locations are closely held secrets.
+There’s reports of people hiding out on trails robbing commercial pickers at gunpoint as well as much scarier tales.

 “Stories about matsutake related violence in national forests (one man shot through the heart, his mushrooms missing; five dead in a prime matsutake patch, etc.) Have receded into legend.”

 There’s a silver lining though.
 In Eastern North America, matsutake numbers are increasing, and, according the book “The Mushroom at the End of the World” they seem to be slowly infiltrating red pine plantations throughout Eastern North America.
 My own experience supports this too.

 - Have a veil covering the gills when young.

 - Have a powerful aroma when young that may smell like pine soil, cinnamon candy, and radishes.

 There’s a few look-a-likes that may grow in similar habitat at the same time.
 None are poisonous.

 The most common matsutake look-a-like is Tricholoma caligatum.
 Unlike true matsutake, these don’t have a strong pine aroma, may taste bitter, and only grow with hardwoods.

 You will never see them growing near red pine, jack pine, or other matsutake host trees.
 T. caligatum is edible, but it’s nothing special.